How to use a bridging loan to buy a house before selling your current home

 You will usually have to pay an arrangement fee for taking out a bridging loan and may have to pay an exit fee when the loan is repaid (depending on the lender).

-Interest is normally charged monthly, although you may have the option to roll up the interest and pay it all in one go along with the capital when the loan term ends.
-Alternatively, you may be able to borrow extra to cover the interest with this added to the total capital you repay at the end.
+Interest is normally charged monthly, although you may have the option to roll up the interest and pay it all in one go, along with the capital, when the loan term ends.
+Alternatively, you may be able to borrow extra funding to cover the interest, with this added to the total capital you repay at the end.

-When you take out this type of short term finance, you will usually have to specify exactly how it will be repaid.
+When you take out this type of short-term finance, you will agree on exactly how it will be repaid.